Bateyes and Haitian Migrant Workers: The Human Rights Issue You’ve Never Heard Of

 The Dominican Republic and Haiti share the island of Hispaniola.
 It comes as no surprise that people leave the poorer nation in search of opportunities on the wealthier side.
 Today, over 1.1 million Haitians live in the Dominican Republic.

-This whole operation, which makes up a large share of the country’s export market depends on the back-breaking labor of hundreds of thousands of Haitian laborers.
+The sugar cane operation, which makes up a large share of the country’s export market, depends on the back-breaking labor of hundreds of thousands of Haitian laborers.

 When Haitians migrate to the Dominican Republic (DR), they must bring with them Haitian documents in order to obtain legal residency permits.
 Unfortunately, the bureaucratic dysfunction in Haiti means that these documents are rarely, if ever dispatched and so these migrants arrive in the DR as essentially stateless and rightless people with few legitimate means of income.
 The sugar industry, with the tacit approval of the Dominican government, has found an efficient and ruthless system to exploit these vulnerable people.